Ziyi06/model_age_MC/README.md

 T_boot() is the core function.
 The detailed parameter description can be found in the comments.
 Run "python bootstrap_plot.py" as a demo.

 If you already have an array containing a distribution 176Hf/177Hf of arc / depleted mantle, load it and set it to the parameter "mantle_hh" in T_boot().
-If not, you can also leave it defaulted as Iizuka's result (AM).
+If not, you can also leave it defaulted as a constant.
 Note that the parameter plot can only be True when the inputs are all float.
 If the inputs are array-like, remember to switch it to False.